-- 1. A World Cup tournament will normally be started every second year. - 2.
-Each round will be completed in two years. - 3.
-Each group will consist of 7-11 players in the preliminary round; 9-13 in the semi-final round and 9-15 in the final round.
+- 1. A World Cup tournament will normally be started every fourth year beginning in 2020.
+It is scheduled to be marketed in the second quarter of the relevant year, and start in the third or fourth quarter. - 2.
+Each round will be completed in two years.

+- 3. Each group will consist of 7-11 players in the preliminary round; 9-13 in the semi-final round and 9-15 in the final round.
 Each player plays one game with every player of his/her group simultaneously. - 4.
 All groups of the preliminary and of the intermediate rounds start on the same day. - 5.
 Only the group winner (ties to be decided by points evaluation) will be promoted to the next round.
 The group winners of the preliminary round and of the intermediate round win a prize.
 Prizes will be awarded to half the participants in the final round. - 6.
 The winner of the final round has the right to take part in the final round of the next correspondence chess World Cup tournament without paying any entry fee.
 Participants in the final round have the right to take part in the intermediate round of the next correspondence chess World Cup tournament. - 7.
 Additionally, participants in a World Cup Final can achieve qualifications to participate in World Correspondence Chess Championship Semifinals and/or Candidate sections.